kwasniew/hyperbook/README.md

 ```

 Start typing a new post.
-With every typed charater Hyperapp has to do a Virtual DOM diffing of the entire page it controls.
+On every typed charater Hyperapp has to do a Virtual DOM diffing of the entire page it controls.
-If you have a fast machine the typing delay may not be even noticeable.
+With a fast machine the typing delay may not even be noticeable.
 Hyperapp is often fast enough without extra optimisation.

 Go to your DevTools and slow down your CPU to make the impact of large DOM tree updates noticeable.